Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

 5. Run the script using the following command: `sudo ./Backup_Script.sh`.
 Sudo is required since it copies system critical information to destination directory.

 ## Configuration
-The whitelist extensions are inputted into a whitelist extension text file and the blacklist directories are entered into a blacklist directories text file.
-The complete path of the directory need to be specified.
-In addition, users can choose what system critical information they want to backup.
-The directories and variables to change are in Module 2 of the code in the following section:
+Input required file extensions into the whitelist extension text file and the blacklist directories the blacklist directories text file.
+These text files are located in the repository named as [whitelist_ext.txt](https://github.com/Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/blob/main/whitelist_ext.txt) and [blacklist.txt](https://github.com/Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/blob/main/blacklist.txt).
 ```
 # destination directory for SystemLog backup --CHANGE THIS